-While medication and other treatments are important, many experts say that adopting an anti-inflammatory diet may help, too.
-If you have, say, rheumatoid arthritis, changing what's on your plate won’t be a magic cure -- but it might lessen the number of flare-ups that you have, or it may help take your pain down a few notches.
+While medication and other treatments are important, many experts say an anti-inflammatory diet may help, too.
+If you have a condition like rheumatoid arthritis, changing what's on your plate won’t be a magic cure.
+But an anti-inflammatory diet might lessen the number of flare-ups you have, or it might help take your pain down a few notches.

-An anti-inflammatory diet is widely regarded as healthy, so even if it doesn't help with your condition, it can help lower your chances of having other problems.
+An anti-inflammatory diet is widely regarded as healthy.
+Even if it doesn't help with your condition, it can help lower your chances of having other problems.

-In a nutshell, anti-inflammatory foods are those that any mainstream nutrition expert would encourage you to eat.
+Any mainstream nutrition expert would encourage you to eat anti-inflammatory foods.
 They include lots of fruits and vegetables, whole grains, plant-based proteins (like beans and nuts), fatty fish, and fresh herbs and spices.

 Anything highly processed, overly greasy, or super sweet isn’t a good choice for you if you have inflammation.

-Refined starches and sugary foods:They're not dense in nutrients, and they're easy to overeat, which can lead to weight gain, high blood sugar, and high cholesterol (all related to inflammation).
-Sugar causes the body to release inflammatory messengers called cytokines.
-Soda and other sweet drinks are main culprits.
+Sweets, cakes and cookies, and soda:They aren’t dense in nutrients, and they're easy to overeat, which can lead to weight gain, high blood sugar, and high cholesterol (all related to inflammation).
+Sugar causes your body to release inflammatory messengers called cytokines.
+Soda and other sweet drinks are the main culprits.
 Anti-inflammatory diet experts often say you should cut out all added sugars, including agave and honey.

 High-fat and processed red meat (like hot dogs): These have a lot of saturated fat, which can cause inflammation if you get more than a small amount each day.